apache/kylin/website/docs/operations/access-control/data-access-control/intro.md

   - *ADMIN*: Project level administrator permission, allows to manage source tables, and all other operations in a project.

   See [Project ACL](project_acl.md) for more details.

-- Data Access Permission: Defined on data, specifies which tables, columns, and rows a user can access.
-See [Table](acl_table.md) for more details.

 ###  Examples of Permission Check